skysqlinc/skysql-docs/docs/Quickstart/README.md

 # Quickstart

-It only takes a few minutes to launch a standalone or clustered database on SkySQL.
-You can pick from about 30 global regions and launch on AWS or GCP.
+The SkySQL database deployment time varies based on your preferences: a Serverless standalone instance can be ready in a few seconds, whereas a Provisioned standalone or clustered database may take a few minutes.
+Users can select from approximately 50 global regions and deploy on either AWS, GCP and Azure.

 You have three choices to provision a DB on SkySQL :